secure-foundations/veri-titan/otbn_model/README.md

 Run `ninja -v -j4` to build.
 If everything works, there should be a file named `gen/run_modexp.elf` as the output.

 Tested with `ninja` version `1.10.1`.
-Older version seems to silently fail, when `dyndep` is actually not supported.
+Older version might silently fail, when `dyndep` is actually not supported.